erSubhashThapa/100daysofcode/r2-log.md

   ## npm Cache

-  npm keeps a cache of your install modules so thhat it doesn't have to get them everytime.
-Clearing your cache should always be a step in your trouble shooting when working with modules and not understanding what's happening.
+  npm keeps a cache of your install modules so that it doesn't have to get them everytime.
+Clearing your cache should always be a step in your troubleshooting when working with modules and not understanding what's happening.

   `npm-cache-verify`: Verifies you cache.
 (What does that mean?)
   `npm-cache-clean --force`: clean the cache